Innovation and Growth in the Global Economy

-Traditional growth theory emphasizes the incentives for capital accumulation rather than technological progress; innovation is treated as an exogenous process or a byproduct of investment in machinery and equipment.
+Traditional growth theory emphasizes the incentives for capital accumulation rather than technological progress.
+Innovation is treated as an exogenous process or a by-product of investment in machinery and equipment.
 Grossman and Helpman develop a unique approach in which innovation is viewed as a deliberate outgrowth of investments in industrial research by forward-looking, profit-seeking agents.
-They also devote attention to the place of international trade in the growth process, including the transmission of innovations from the industrial economies to the LDCs.

 About the Authors